Considering a switch to Facebook Gaming? If so, one of your biggest questions might be: “How do Facebook streamers make money?”

 - Are there monthly subscriptions on Facebook Gaming?

 - What about ad revenue?

 Let’s explore each of these, one-by-one, and clear up some of the mystery around Facebook Gaming.
 Hopefully by the end you’ll have a better idea if the platform is right for you.

 Generally, Facebook Gaming streamers make money through three main sources: Stars (equivalent to Twitch Bits), Supporters (monthly subscriptions), and third-party donations.
-Additional methods to earn income include advertisements, merchandise sales and brand sponsors.
-For most streamers however, Stars, Supporters and donations make up the majority of their revenue.
+Additional methods to earn income include advertisements, merchandise sales and brand affiliate earnings—like our program here at VBI.
+For most new streamers however, Stars, Supporters and donations make up the majority of their revenue.

 But just how do they work?
 And how do they compare to Twitch and YouTube?
 Let’s find out.

-Stars are equivalent to Twitch Bits or YouTube Super Chat (or Super Stickers).
+Stars are equivalent to Twitch Bits or YouTube Super Chat/Stickers.
 They are Facebook’s on-platform currency, allowing viewers to donate directly to broadcasters.